What The Three Stooges Can Teach Us About Links, aka The Curly Theory of Link Building

 This period of time was also when I first started thinking about the true verticality of the web.
 The “Curly Theory” of link building was one of the theories that emerged.
 I’ve joked about it and never actually discussed it in writing, but the news of Geocities’ passing made me misty, so indulge me.

 The “Curly Theory” of link building is based on my discovery that even something as seemingly vertical as The Three Stooges was not vertical enough.
-You had to go even deeper.
-More vertical.
+You had to go even more vertical.
 Three Stooges fan pages of course, but there were sites devoted just to specific Stooges, like Curly, Moe, Larry, or even Shemp.
-Yep, Shemp.
+Yes, Shemp.

 But even that discovery was not vertical enough.
 It seems that within the realm of Three Stooges fans, you even had sites devoted to the different Curly’s that appeared.

-While all these sites were great link targets and many would end up giving me and AMCTV.com a link, I was struck by the desire people had to be heard.
+While all these sites were great link targets and many would end up earning AMCTV.com a link, I was struck by the desire people had to be heard.
 Geocities gave them a platform, even if it was to put forth 33 reasons why Curly Joe would never be as good as Curly.

 Hence the “Curly Theory” of link building: No matter how narrow the vertical, somebody somewhere cares about it, writes about it, links to it, and you’d darn sure better recognize and respect those editorial passions before you go asking for a link to something that may look like a match, but isn’t.